renatokorez/cmark-gfm-spm/README.md

 # cmark-gfm-spm

-A description of this package.
+Clone of cmark-gfm with support of SPM.